‘Don’t you love her as she’s walking out the door’ – The Doors

-Before we begin, I just want to acknowledge that my ex and others might be a bit miffed I’m publishing this: ‘Why is she putting this online for the whole world to read?
+Before we begin, I just want to acknowledge that my ex and others might be a bit miffed I’m publishing this.
+‘Why is she putting this online for the whole world to read?
 It’s none of their business!’
 Firstly, let me assure you the whole world will NOT read it.
 (I wish!
 That’d mean I had a huge readership – every writer’s dream.)
-Secondly, I’m a writer who writes very honestly about her life – ‘funny, cheeky and fearlessly honest’ is my brand – and it wouldn’t be fair to me or my readers to share all my happy relationship news and none of the bad stuff.
+Secondly, I’m a writer who writes very honestly about her life, and it wouldn’t be fair to me or my readers to share all my happy relationship news and none of the bad stuff.
 It’d make me look like a phoney and leave them hanging.
 Finally, I’d never publish anything this personal without a higher purpose – the information below has the potential to significantly help someone, and maybe even change their life.
 So, I’m going to try to give you as many details as possible, while also being diplomatic and respectful.
 Here goes…

 My naïve understanding of what it means to be ‘separated’